 - 2. If necessary, click Refresh to view updates. - 3.
 Click Close. - 4.
 The scheduled firmware upgrade can be disabled after the firmware upgrade process is complete.
 From the list of FortiFone firmware files, select the firmware file that you want to disable scheduling for. - 5.
 Click Action, then click Disable Upgrade.
 The firmware upgrade is disabled.

 Phone system

-This section contains information about configuring various phone system features.
+This section includes information about the following phone system features: